smoltcp-rs/smoltcp/README.md

 The buffers are only 64 bytes long, for convenience of testing resource exhaustion conditions.

-Fault injection is available through the `--drop-chance` and `--corrupt-chance` options, with values in percents.
-A good starting value is 15%.

 ### examples/client.rs

 _examples/client.rs_ emulates a network host that can initiate requests.